-Consider a 10-year Treasury bond with a $100,000 face value, and a coupon rate (interest rate) of 3%.
+Consider this as an example — a three and 10-year Treasury bond with a $100,000 face value, and a coupon rate (interest rate) of 3%.

 For buying this bond, an investor receives 3% ($3,000) every year, split over two payments, until the bond matures in 10 years.
-At maturity, the bond issuer (the government) needs to repay the face value — $100,000 in this example.
+At maturity, the bond issuer (the government) needs to repay the face value — $100,000, in this example.

+This doesn’t mean investing in bonds is without its risks.
+Investors should consider the lender, the amount of interest and the maturity date before buying.
 Although the interest payments of a bond are set, it doesn’t mean that the bond will hold its value.
 As interest rates go up, the value of a fixed-rate bond goes down — and vice versa.

-If you think bonds might be of interest to you, please keep an eye on this page.
+If you think bonds might be of interest to you, keep an eye on this page.

 We’ll post articles on how the bond market works and show you how they could potentially be a useful investment strategy.